ultraeon/GDTriggersToPseudocode/README.md

 # GDTriggersToPsuedocode
-Converting triggers of official levels into psuedocode
+# Goal: Convert triggers of official platfomer levels into c++ psuedocode.
+# Current Progress:
+# The Tower: